-- In an open fracture, the wound should be covered with sterile dressing to prevent contamination of the deeper tissues.
+- In an open fracture, the wound should be covered with a sterile dressing to prevent contamination of the deeper tissues.

-- Fracture reduction refers to restoration of the fracture fragments to anatomic alignment and positioning and can be open or closed depending on the type of fracture.
+- Fracture reduction refers to the restoration of the fracture fragments to anatomic alignment and positioning and can be open or closed depending on the type of fracture.

 Nursing management for close and open fractures should be differentiated.

 Assessment of the fractured area includes the following:

 - Close fracture.
 The patient with close fracture is assessed for absence of opening in the skin at the fracture site.